- Text-only version of this website

 - What's new

 - Disability services

-Our laboratory aims to harness the power regulatory T-cells to control unwanted immune responses to deliver a cure for type 1 diabetes.
+Our laboratory aims to harness the power of naturally occurring regulatory T cells to correct unwanted immune responses that deliver a cure for type 1 diabetes.

 From undergraduate students to post-doctoral fellows – every set of hands is important.